 Areas of counselling I deal with

-I offer an introductory session for £25 via phone/video call (£35 if this is in person).
+I offer an introductory session for £30 (£40 if in person).
 This allows us to start to explore some of the issues you are experiencing to see how we might work effectively together.

 All subsequent sessions cost between £40 and £60 depending on the type of counselling required and whether these are during peak/off peak hours.